 - This type of funding is generally for one time, short term, or pilot projects that are $7,500 or less.

-- Special Project funding applications are submitted by the end of September for programs starting January 1 or later of the subsequent year.
+- Special Project funding applications are submitted by the application deadline approved by the FCSS Board for programs starting January 1 or later of the subsequent year.
+This will typically be September 1, but may occur earlier or later as determined by the FCSS Board.
 Special Project applications are also accepted until May of the year the project may be operating depending upon availability of funds.

 - No applications are accepted once all funding has been allocated.

-All applicants must be a non-profit registered society or local government agency.
-All programs or projects must serve Rocky View County residents.
+All applicants must be a registered non-profit that serves Rocky View County residents.
 Individuals or for-profit groups and businesses cannot apply for funding.

 Funding cannot be used for: